 If both the fee-payer (typically the employment agency) and the end client are outside of the UK, the fee-payer will remain liable with regard to the IR35 determination of the contract.
 The consultation document would also suggest that should the contract be directly with an overseas client, the client will then become the fee-payer and be responsible for the contractor’s status.
 Here is a useful article about this from QDOS.

 What are the consequences of a contract being wrongly designated outside IR35?

-Should I retain my company?
+Should I retain my PSC?

-For further information on closures please ask your accountant for a copy of our handout.
+For further information on closures, please ask your accountant for a copy of our handout.